rlivingsus/misc/standaloneBooks.md

 Pohl, Frederik: The World at the End of Time
 Samuellson, Marcus: Yes Chef
 Seinfeld, Jerry: Is this Anything
+- Sledge, E.B.: With the Old Breed: At Peleliu and Okinawa
 Thanh, Thict Nhat: The Heart of Buddha's Teaching
 Tran, Phuc: Sigh Gone
 Twain, Mark: Adventures of Huckleberry Finn